swan-io/docs/MIGRATION-MANIFEST.md

 1. Sandbox-vs-Live environment statements for every API example (§4 rule): applying the sweep requires per-mutation environment knowledge — currently only `accounts/guides/ibans/validate.mdx` carries a (data-provenance) note.
 Confirm a standard phrasing, then sweep Users and Accounts guides.
 2. Export-user-data prerequisites: the trio has no prerequisites block because none are documented anywhere (mutation takes only `email`); confirm whether token-type or other prerequisites exist, then add the shared partial per §4.
 3. Deactivate from-the-dashboard steps pending verification (`{/* TODO:SME */}` marker in place).
+4. Create-onboarding prerequisites: the individual and company create `using-the-api` guides carry no prerequisites block, and neither does live v2 (checked 12 August 2026).
+Confirm the token requirements (project access token?), then add a shared partial per §4 — mirror of the export-prerequisites item above.